HDB BTO Launches

 Household income S$4,000

-With an Enhanced CPF Housing Grant of up to S$80,000, eligible first-timer families can afford 3-room Standard flats in Sembawang and Tampines.
-They may also manage a 4-room Standard flat in Sembawang, largely using CPF with minimal cash outlay.
+With an Enhanced CPF Housing Grant of up to S$80,000, eligible first-timer families can afford 2-room Flexi or selected 3-room Standard flats in Sembawang and Woodlands.

 Household income S$7,000

-With an estimated EHG of about S$30,000, families can consider three-room flats across all projects.
-4-room flats in Standard and Plus developments are also within reach.
-A 5-room Standard flat in Sembawang remains viable at this income tier.
+With an estimated EHG of about S$30,000, families can consider 3-room flats across all projects.
+4-room flats in Standard and Plus developments in Ang Mo Kio and Woodlands are also within reach.
+A 5-room Standard flat in Sembawang or Woodlands remains viable at this income tier.

 Household income S$9,000

-Even with a smaller EHG of around S$5,000, families at this level can afford 3-, 4- and 5-room flats across all classifications, including Plus and Prime projects such as Kim Keat Crest and Redhill Peaks.
+Even with a smaller EHG of around S$5,000, families at this level can afford 3-, 4- and 5-room flats across all classifications, including Plus and Prime projects such as the Kebun Baru BTOs, Lakeview Cascadia and Berlayar Rise.
 CPF contributions can typically cover monthly instalments.

 Single buyers